 Messages & Deliveries

-Students will not be called to the phone nor will messages be delivered to students except in the case of emergencies.
-Parents may bring forgotten homework, project, gym clothes, etc. to the office.
-Your child will come to retrieve these items during passing period.
+We are unable to pass along messages or deliver items to students during the school day except in the case of emergencies.
+Parents may bring forgotten items to the office.
+Your child will then be able to retrieve these items during one of their passing periods.

 We Can't Wait to See You!